wp-plugins/newsplugin/readme.txt

 == Frequently Asked Questions ==
 If you need additional help [visit the FAQ, including a video walkthrough](http://newsplugin.com/faq/).

+== Screenshots ==

+1. First of all, activate the NewsPlugin.
+2. Then you can create your newsfeed by generating shortcode.
+Choose the name, number of headlines, keywords and other settings.
+3. Copy your shortcode...
+4. ...and paste it into a page or a post.
+5. If you want your newsfeed to appear in sidebar, it's easier to use the NewsPlugin widget.
+6. An example of a newsfeed on a page.
+7. If you are logged in as admin, you see the "Edit Newsfeed Mode" link.
+8. You can remove unwanted headlines or star the good ones right from your site.

 == Changelog ==
 = 1.0 =
 Release Date: April 9, 2015